syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 ## GridCheckBoxSelectorColumn

-`SfDataGrid` allows you to select/deselect individual rows via `CheckBox` using [GridCheckBoxSelectorColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn.html) which are not bound with data object from underlying data source and it can be added like normal columns.
-The selector column supports row selection alone.
-And selection in selector column works based on the [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html).
+`SfDataGrid` allows you to select or deselect individual rows through `CheckBox` using [GridCheckBoxSelectorColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn.html), which is not bound with data object from underlying data source, and it can be added like normal columns.
+The selector column supports row selection alone, and selection in selector column works based on the [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html).

 {% tabs %}
 {% highlight xaml %}